 Heel spring use: The heel spring puts drag on the yarn, meaning that less yarn can get to each stitch because it’s being pulled taut.
 That means both stitch and row gauge are generally tighter with the heel spring on.

 Yarn used: All fingering weight yarns are not exactly the same.
 They will be of slightly different diameters which can fill the space between stitches and affect both stitch and row gauge.
 The amount of nylon in the yarn, the twist or springiness of the yarn, and if you add a thread of lycra to the yarn will all affect the size of the stitches.
+In addition, different colors of the same yarn may produce slightly different gauges because the dye in the yarn takes up space and can make one color “plumper” than another.

 Special patterning: Cables, Fair Isle patterning, and slipped stitches will all change the gauge of a sock.
 Cables tend to affect stitch gauge more and slipped stitches will change row gauge more.